Manoj Muntashir: Career

 Muntashir has written the lyrics of several Hindi film songs including "Galliyan" from Ek Villain, "Tere Sang Yaara" from Rustom, "Kaun Tujhe" from M.S Dhoni: The Untold Story and "Dil Meri Na Sune" from the film Genius.

 He has voiced concerns with regards to acknowledgments to song and script writers.
 His lyrics to "Phir Bhi Tumko Chaahunga" (2017), a song which registered more than four million views through unofficial versions prior to its official release, were originally compiled for his wife in 2001.
 When he failed to receive acknowledgement for the song, he voiced that he didn't "know why certain people can't accept an age old fact that lyricists have an equal amount of contribution in making a song successful".
 Following a nomination for the 2020 Filmfare award for best lyrics for the song "Teri Mitti" from the 2019 film Kesari, he tweeted his disappointment when the award went to someone else.
 He has won National Film Awards for best lyrics in Saina.

 He has written scripts for India's Got Talent and Indian Idol Junior.
 Muntashir wrote the Hindi dialogues for Baahubali 2, dubbing the words in Hindi to match the lip movements which were spoken in Telugu.
 Later, he was commissioned to do the same for the Hollywood film, Black Panther.

 He published a book titled Meri Fitrat Hai Mastana.

+Muntashir also wrote the dialogues for the film Adipurush (2023), which received widespread backlash.
+The dialogues of the film were criticised for being too flippant or unserious and containing modern-day slang and lingo in a setting from centuries ago.
+Muntashir defended his work, in an interview with Republic World, stating, "when our grandmothers narrated the tales of Ramayana, they used this language.
+The dialogue that you mentioned, priests and narrators used to say that in the same way I have written.
+I'm not the first one to write this dialogue, it's already there."
+Retrospectively, in 2026, he has called his work on the film, "the biggest mistake of his life".
+He said, "whatever happened around the film, I'm very ashamed of it, and I beg the forgiveness of this country for all that had happened."